-For (c): AC Electric field in Volts per meter (V/m)
+For (c): AC Electric field in Volts per meter (V/m).

 Which meter can I use to measure it?

-For (a) use any AC gaussmeter.
+For (a) use an AC gaussmeter.

-For (c) you can use the PF5 Magnetic and Electric Field Meter, or the Electric Field Sensor.
+For (c) use the PF5 Magnetic and Electric Field Meter, or the Electric Field Sensor.
 The electric field is difficult to measure accurately since it is changed by many nearby objects including the body of the person making the measurements.
 The electric field is reduced by wood, brick, and aluminum walls.
 Experts at EMField Solutions believe that the magnetic field is the main concern, more so than the electric field.